manticoresoftware/manticoresearch/docs/sphinxql_reference/call_pq_syntax.rst

 CALL PQ statement performs a prospective search.
 It returns stored queries from a ``percolate``index that match documents from provided``data``.
 For more information, see :ref:`Percolate Query <percolate_query>` section.

+``data`` can be:
-``data`` can be a document in plain text, a JSON object containing a document or a list of documents in one of the two formats.
+* a document in plain text
+* a JSON object containing a document
+* a JSON array of JSON documents
+* a list of any of the above (JSON and plain text documents cannot be mixed)

 The JSON object can contain pairs of text field names and values as well as attribute names and values.

-Example:
+Examples:

 .. code-block:: sql